mitchmalinin/mitchmalinin/README.md

 ### Hey, I'm Mitch and I like Web Development :computer:

 - :rocket:   I currently work at Hedge, Inc. as the VP of Engineering
-- :atom:   React > overthing else
+- :atom:   React > everything else
 - 💬   Ask me about anything!
 - :envelope:   How to reach me: mitchmalinin@gmail.com